advait-singh27/Data-Analytics-Projects/Exploratory Data Analysis/FedEx-Delivery/Readme.md

-FedEx Delivery History – Exploratory Data Analysis
+# 📦 FedEx Delivery History – Exploratory Data Analysis

-📌 Dataset Overview:
+## 📌 Dataset Overview
-This dataset contains historical delivery records from FedEx, capturing detailed information about shipment logistics, delivery timelines, shipment modes, locations, and costs.
-The data is useful for analyzing delivery performance, delays, shipment efficiency, and operational patterns across different regions and transport modes.
+This dataset contains historical delivery records from **FedEx**, capturing detailed information related to shipment logistics, delivery timelines, shipment modes, destinations, and costs.
+It is well-suited for performing **Exploratory Data Analysis (EDA)** to uncover patterns, delays, inefficiencies, and trends within logistics and supply chain operations.

-The dataset is suitable for Exploratory Data Analysis (EDA) to uncover trends, inefficiencies, and insights related to supply chain and logistics operations.
+---

-📊 Key Objectives of This Analysis
+## 🎯 Objective of the Analysis
+The primary goals of this EDA project are:
-a) Understand delivery timelines and identify delays
+- To analyze delivery timelines and identify shipment delays
-b) Analyze shipment modes and their impact on delivery performance
+- To understand the impact of shipment modes on delivery performance
-c) Explore cost patterns across shipment types and regions
+- To explore cost distribution across different shipment types and regions
-d) Identify frequently used routes and destinations
+- To identify frequently used destinations and shipment routes
-e) Detect anomalies or outliers in delivery duration and cost
+- To detect anomalies and outliers in delivery duration and cost

+---

-🗂️ Dataset Contents (Typical Columns)
+## 🗂️ Dataset Description

-(Exact column names may vary slightly)
+The dataset includes (but is not limited to) the following fields:

-Shipment ID / ID – Unique identifier for each shipment Shipment Mode – Type of transport (Air, Sea, Ground, etc.)
+- **ID / Shipment ID** – Unique identifier for each shipment
+- **Shipment Mode** – Mode of transportation (Air, Sea, Ground, etc.)
-Origin / Destination Country – Shipment source and destination Vendor / Supplier – Entity responsible for shipment Product Category / Description – Nature of goods shipped Scheduled Delivery Date – Planned delivery date
+- **Origin Country** – Shipment source location
+- **Destination Country** – Shipment destination
+- **Vendor / Supplier** – Entity responsible for shipment
+- **Product Category / Description** – Type of goods shipped
+- **Scheduled Delivery Date** – Planned delivery date
-Actual Delivery Date – Actual delivery completion date Delivery Status – On-time, delayed, completed, etc.
+- **Actual Delivery Date** – Actual delivery completion date
+- **Delivery Status** – Indicates whether the shipment was on time or delayed
-Shipment Cost – Cost incurred for shipment
+- **Shipment Cost** – Cost incurred for the shipment
-Weight / Quantity – Shipment size details
+- **Weight / Quantity** – Size or quantity of goods shipped

+---

-🛠️ Tools & Technologies Used
+## 🛠️ Tools & Technologies Used

-Python
+- **Python**
-Pandas – Data manipulation
+- **Pandas** – Data manipulation and analysis
-NumPy – Numerical analysis
+- **NumPy** – Numerical computations
-Matplotlib & Seaborn – Data visualization
+- **Matplotlib & Seaborn** – Data visualization
-Jupyter Notebook – Interactive analysis environment
+- **Jupyter Notebook** – Interactive EDA environment